This post contains affiliate links. Read my disclosure policy here.

 How to make Red Lentil Dahl

-See how to make this dahl recipe in just six easy steps and all in one pan.
+Discover how to prepare this dahl recipe in just six easy steps, all in one pan.

 - Heat oil in a large skillet over medium heat.
 Add onion and sauté until softened and lightly golden.